 Do you ever have that sinking feeling that "It is happening to me again?"
 The following can support you in noticing how and when resilience reveals itself in you and your children's lives.

 When challenges and obstacles occur, we often admire those that seem to act with ease and do or say the right things.
 The reason for this admiration is that the individual has earned it.
 How they earn it isn't any different from anyone else.
 We all experience trying and difficult times throughout life.
 What sets some people apart is not only the hardship they've endured, but in the responsible way they have chosen to manage their feelings and emotions about it.
 More importantly, their view of themselves has little, if any, ring of victimhood in it.
-Get Over It!
-6 Ways To Overcome The Painful Past
+Getting Past The Past

 The critical elements of resilience are: